 Pay varies widely by industry.

 Industry is a key driver of compensation.
-Pay differentials for salary and TCC in the manufacturing and professional services industries are highlighted below.
+Pay differentials for salary and TCC in the manufacturing and professional services industries are highlighted in figure 1.
 On a salary basis, professional services CEOs earn 109% (a 9% premium) compared to all industry CEOs, while manufacturing CEOs earn 97% (a 3% discount) compared to all industry peers.
-The trend is similar for TCC, with professional services CEOs receiving 110% compared to all industry CEOs (a 10% premium), and manufacturing CEOs, who earn 97% (a 3% discount).
+The trend is similar for TCC, with professional services CEOs receiving 110% compared to all industry CEOs (a 10% premium), and manufacturing CEOs, earning 97% (a 3% discount).
 We have controlled for size by focusing on companies with revenues between $100 million and $500 million.

 FIGURE 1: Differential of Median CEO Pay by Industry Compared to Overall Private Company CEO Pay